zoran-cuckovic/beautiful-jekyll/_pages/about.md

 LandscapeArchaeology.org is published in France and is attributed ISSN 2649-8774.

-## Minimal cookie policy
+## Cookie policy

 There are few sites out there that don't collect any information on their visitors.
-This site features one technical cookie which should be in compliance with EU directives (see here on [CloudFlare cookie](https://community.cloudflare.com/t/disable-cfduid-cookie-for-eu-law-compliance/19323/3)).
+This site features a Google Analytics cookie (as does 3/4 of the web...).
+[See on Wikipedia](https://en.wikipedia.org/wiki/Google_Analytics).

 ## Contact